Thanchanokk-p/Thanchanokk-p/README.md

 # 👩‍💼About me
 ##### ⭐ I'm currently pursuing a Master's Degree in MSc Business Analytics @UCL (Academic year 2024/2025)
-##### 🤝 Immersing myself to learning analysis, Contributing more to business & data projects
+##### 🤝 Immersing myself to learning Data Science and analysis. contributing more to business & data projects
-#### **📚 This is my Portfolio to collect projects & business reviews, digest the knowledge from data/technology course certifications to further my development to a career in analytic roles💭**
+#### **📚 This is my Portfolio to collect projects & business reviews, digest the knowledge from data/technology course certifications to further my development to a career in Data Science / Data Analytic roles💭**

 # 🙌Get to know me more
 ##### 📝My work experience & Sharing brief project review: [LinkedIn](https://www.linkedin.com/in/thanchanok-puranamaneewiwat/)